U.N. to assess if either side trying to 'sabotage' Syria talks

 Diplomats see Putin’s plan as a bid to draw a line under the war after seven years of fighting and to celebrate Russia’s role as the power that tipped the balance of the war and became the key player in the peace process.

-But the government delegation arrived a day late and left after two days, saying the opposition had “mined the road” to the talks by insisting that Assad could not play any interim role in Syria’s political transition.
+But Ja‘afari arrived a day late and left after two days, saying the opposition had “mined the road” to the talks by insisting that Assad could not play any interim role in Syria’s political transition.

-De Mistura said on Thursday that Ja‘afari’s delegation had confirmed it would return on Sunday, five days later than expected.
+De Mistura said on Thursday that Ja‘afari’s delegation had confirmed it would return on Sunday, five days later than expected, for another stretch of talks lasting until Dec.
+15.